TiCrispum/video-streaming-node/video-streaming/README.md

 Use `docker compose ps` to check the list of running containers related to the current docker-compose file Use `docker compose stop` to gracefully shutdown while keeping containers Use `docker compose down` to gracefully shut down and remove the containers after shutdown (preferred)

+# Environment Variables:
+Please set the environment variable `PORT` with the desired port you want the application to listen on before running the application, otherwise it'll fail. e.g.
+`export PORT=3000`